Abnormal dense and dilute nuclear systems

 \section{The Lee-Wick model}

-Let us present the idea of Lee and Wick in a nut shell.
-Let us consider the Lagrangian density of nucleons interacting with a scalar field $\phi$:
+In this section we present the idea of Lee and Wick in a nutshell.
+We consider the Lagrangian density of nucleons interacting with a scalar field $\phi$:

-where $m_N=939$\,MeV is the nucleon mass, $g$ is the strong interaction coupling constant, and $U(\phi)$ is the scalar field potential.
+where $m_N=939$\,MeV is the nucleon mass, $\psi$ is the nucleon bispinor field, $g$ is the strong interaction coupling constant, and $U(\phi)$ is the scalar field potential.
 The scalar field $\phi$ will be treated on the mean-field level.
 Then the nucleon spectrum is $\sqrt{m_N^{*2} + p^2}$ with the effective nucleon mass $m_N^*=m_N-g\phi$.
-While in the vacuum $\phi=0$, Lee and Wick suggested that in the nucleon medium at some critical density the effective nucleon mass $m_N^*=m_N-g\phi$ can reach zero.
+While in the vacuum $\phi=0$, Lee and Wick suggested that in the nucleon medium at some critical density the effective nucleon mass $m_N^*(n)$ can reach zero.
 It would occur for $\phi_c =m_N/g$.
 The energy density gain at this transition can be estimated as

 where $p_\rmF=(3\pi^2n /\nu)^{1/3}$ is the nucleon Fermi momentum and $\nu=1$ for the neutron matter and $\nu=2$ for the isospin-symmetric nuclear matter.
 Then the critical density can be estimated as